radian-software/straight.el/README.md

 (although first you should make sure there is a suitable `emacs` binary on your path, and you have installed [`markdown-toc`][markdown-toc]).

+## FAQ
+### The wrong version of my package was loaded

+To explain this problem, let us consider a concrete example.
+In [this issue][#355], a user found that the code

+    (straight-use-package 'company-lsp)
+    (straight-use-package 'eglot)

+sometimes resulted in runtime errors because an old version of Flymake was being used.

+The root problem here is that you want the most recent version of Flymake to be installed by `straight.el`, but Emacs also ships an older version, and that older version is getting loaded instead.

+The older version will be loaded if `(require 'flymake)` (or similar) is invoked before `straight.el` has made Flymake available (by means of `(straight-use-package 'flymake)` or similar).
+But why would `straight.el` not make Flymake available?

+The only way that `straight.el` knows to make Flymake available is if either you manually invoke `straight-use-package` in your init-file, or if one of the packages that you request in your init-file declares Flymake as a dependency.
+Now, any package that uses Flymake ought to declare it as a dependency.
+Thus, there should be no way for a package to load the Emacs-provided version of Flymake.
+However, sometimes package authors overlook this problem (it does not always cause an error, and sometimes package authors do not test exhaustively enough).

+In this case, the problem was that `company-lsp` declared a dependency on `lsp-mode`, and `lsp-mode` used Flymake without declaring a dependency on `flymake`.
+There are two ways to work around the
+problem:

+* (Preferable) Fix `lsp-mode` to declare a dependency on `flymake`.
+* (Workaround) Manually invoke `(straight-use-package 'flymake)` before `(straight-use-package 'flymake)`.

+If you test this yourself, you might find it difficult to reproduce the problem.
+That is because there is only an issue when Flymake is actually loaded, and this doesn't necessarily happen when invoking `(straight-use-package 'company-lsp)` *unless* `straight.el` needs to rebuild the relevant packages (which includes byte-compilation, which sometimes means actually loading dependencies).
+Keep this in mind when testing.

+This problem commonly occurs with Org, since (1) Org is popular, (2) Emacs ships an obsolete version of Org, (3) many users want to use the up-to-date version, and (4) Org breaks backwards compatibility frequently.
+To solve it, simply make sure that you invoke `(straight-use-package 'org)` or `(straight-use-package 'org-plus-contrib)` before running any code that could load Org, including installing any package that lists it as a dependency.
+See also the [integration with Org][#user/integration/org] section for more fun problems you can encounter with Org.

+See [this issue][#236] for discussion about ways of mitigating the bad UX of this situation.

+### The interactive version-control operations are confusing

+This part of `straight.el` still needs some work; see [#54] about the UX of pushing and pulling, and [#58] about commits not being available when thawing a lockfile.

+### How do I pin package versions or use only tagged releases?

+This is a planned feature.
+In the meantime, contributors have proposed various workarounds.
+See [#246] and [#31].

+### How can I use the built-in version of a package?

+To tell `straight.el` that you want to use the version of Org shipped with Emacs, rather than cloning the upstream repository:

+    (straight-use-package '(org :type built-in))

+### My init time got slower

+There are some planned changes which will make `straight.el` just as fast as `package.el`, if not faster.
+See [#9].

 ## News
 ### March 15, 2019